adlnet/xAPI-Spec/xAPI-Data.md

 ###### <a name="2.4.4.1.s4"></a>LRS Requirements

-* <a name="2.4.4.1.s4.b1"></a>An LRS MUST NOT take action in the event it perceives an activity id is being used by multiple authors and/or organizations.
+* <a name="2.4.4.1.s4.b1"></a>An LRS MUST NOT take action in the event it perceives an Activity id is being used by multiple authors and/or organizations.
-* <a name="2.4.4.1.s4.b2"></a>An LRS MUST NOT treat references to the same id as references to different Activities.
+* <a name="2.4.4.1.s4.b2"></a>An LRS MUST NOT treat references to the same Activity id as references to different Activities.
 * <a name="2.4.4.1.s4.b3"></a>Upon receiving a Statement with an Activity Definition that differs from the one stored, an LRS SHOULD decide whether it considers the Learning Record Provider to have the authority to change the definition and SHOULD update the stored Activity Definition accordingly if that decision is positive.
 * <a name="2.4.4.1.s4.b4"></a>An LRS MAY make small corrections to its canonical definition for the Activity when receiving a new definition e.g. to fix a spelling.
 * <a name="2.4.4.1.s4.b5"></a>An LRS SHOULD NOT make significant changes to its canonical definition for the Activity based on an updated definition e.g. changes to correct responses.

 ###### <a name="2.4.4.1.s5"></a>Learning Record Provider Requirements

-* <a name="2.4.4.1.s5.b1"></a>A Learning Record Provider MUST ensure that Activity ids are not reused across multiple Activities.
+* <a name="2.4.4.1.s5.b1"></a>A Learning Record Provider MUST ensure that Activity ids are not used across multiple Activities.
-* <a name="2.4.4.1.s5.b2"></a>A Learning Record Provider MUST only generate states or Statements against a certain Activity id that are compatible and consistent with states or Statements previously stored against the same id.
+* <a name="2.4.4.1.s5.b2"></a>A Learning Record Provider MUST only generate states or Statements against a certain Activity id that are compatible and consistent with states or Statements previously stored against the same Activity id.
 * <a name="2.4.4.1.s5.b3"></a>A Learning Record Provider MUST NOT allow new versions (i.e. revisions or other platforms) of the Activity to break compatibility.

 <a name="interactionacts"/>